Associate PI Scheme - FAQs

 How do I get access to the Associate PI Scheme Learning Pathway on NIHR Learn?

-When your application has been accepted and confirmed, you will receive a link and enrolment key via email, this will grant you access to the NIHR Associate PI Scheme Learning Pathway in NIHR Learn.
+Once your application for the Associate PI Scheme has been accepted and confirmed, you will receive an email containing a link and an enrolment key.
+This information will grant you access to the NIHR Associate PI Scheme Learning Pathway on NIHR Learn.

 I’ve previously completed the Associate PI Scheme, can I take part again?